kraeuterk/DRP-ABM/README.md

 # ABM Files
 File related to the Rock-Paper-Scissors simulator: XXX
-File related to the tumor mircoenvironment ABM: XXX
+File related to the tumor microenvironment ABM: XXX
 See Rock-Paper-Scissors-README.md and Tumor-Microenvironment-README.md for more information on each ABM, respectively.

 # Authors